 Clinical diagnosis of plague is based on patient symptoms and relevant history, such as travel to an endemic region or contact with a plague patient.
 This is followed by a laboratory analysis of fluid samples (blood, sputum, bubo samples) to identify the presence of Yersinia pestis bacteria.

-Streptomycin, tetracyclines and fluoroquinolones are the antibiotics of choice for treating plague.
+Fluoroquinolones, tetracyclines, as well as streptomycin, are the antibiotics of choice for treating plague.
 These antibiotics are completely effective if administered early.

 Early chemoprophylaxis with tetracyclines, sulfonamides or fluoroquinolones is generally a highly effective strategy for preventive treatment in close contacts of plague sufferers.